kaziema/ruby/README.md

 # Ruby

-A layer-based compositor and motion tool for people who make edits.
+A layer-based compositor and motion tool for video editors.

-Working title.
-Cross-platform C++, Qt 6, GPU compositing.
+**Cross-platform C++, Qt 6, GPU compositing.**

 ---